The z=1.03 Merging Cluster SPT-CL J0356-5337: New Strong Lensing Analysis with HST and MUSE: Discussion

 \done{Our lensing analysis indicates that there are two major mass components in this cluster, which align with the distribution of cluster member galaxies.
-The two components have different galaxy content -- one is dominated by the BCG and the other is made up of a group of a few smaller LRGs.
+The two components have different galaxy content -- one is dominated by the BCG, and the other is made up of a group of a few smaller LRGs.
 This result agrees with the findings of \cite{Mahler2020}. }

-\done{Also in agreement with \cite{Mahler2020}, we find that most of the relative motion between the two components is on the plane of the sky, based on new MUSE data that yielded spectroscopic redhifts of 32 cluster members.
-We found 21 cluster-member galaxies within the MUSE footprint that are at $1.03<z<1.04$, including the BCG and nearby galaxies, and seven of the galaxies in the LRGs group.
-The median offset between the BCG and the LRGs group is 135 \kms.
+\done{Also in agreement with \cite{Mahler2020}, we find that most of the relative motion between the two components is on the plane of the sky, based on new MUSE data that yielded spectroscopic redshifts of 32 cluster members.
+We found 21 cluster member galaxies within the MUSE footprint that are at $1.03<z<1.04$, including the BCG and nearby galaxies and seven of the galaxies in the LRG group.
+The median offset between the BCG and the LRG group is 135 \kms.
 The MUSE spectroscopy that is presented in this paper will be used in a future dynamical investigation of this cluster.}